G0PLY/DCLXVI/README.md

 --------------------------------------------------------------------------------------------------
-DemonStrate DCLXVI Alpha Version 1.04a
+DemonStrate DCLXVI Beta Version 1.00b
 =======

 (You will need a Diablo CD to use this)